Exact and Asymptotic Results on Coarse Ricci Curvature of Graphs: Introduction

 where $\Delta_G(x, y)$ is the number of triangles supported on $(x, y)$. \end{thm}

 They also show that the above lower bound is tight for trees.
 In fact, it is clear from their proof that the lower bound is an equality whenever there are no 3, 4, or 5 cycles supported on $(x, y)$.
 In particular, the lower bound is tight whenever $g(G)\geq 6$, where $g(G)$ is the girth of the graph $G$.
 Recently, Cho and Paeng \cite{chopaeng} proved this independently, and also showed that the girth condition and the tree formula, obtained by putting $|\Delta_G(x,y)|=0$ in the lower bound in (\ref{eq:jlcp}), are equivalent in the following sense: the tree formula holds for all $(x, y)\in E(G)$, if and only if $g(G)\geq 6$.
-Cho and Paeng \cite{chopaeng} also proved other Ricci-curvature bounds involving girth.
+Cho and Paeng \cite{chopaeng} also proved other Ricci curvature bounds involving girth.
 In particular, they showed that if $g(G) \geq 5$, then $\rc \leq -1+ \frac{2}{\delta}$, where $\delta:=\delta(G)$ is the minimum degree in $G$, and $(x, y)\in E(G)$.
 They also obtained interesting lower bounds on the clique number and chromatic number of a graph with the Ricci curvature.
 Paeng \cite{paeng} used Ollivier's Ricci curvature to obtain upper bounds of diameter and volume for finite graphs.
+The relation between Ollivier's Ricci curvature and the first eigenvalue was studied by Bauer et al. \cite{bauer_jost_liu}.